MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/graph-powershell-1.0/migration-steps.md

 ## Why Microsoft Graph PowerShell?

+The following list summarizes the key advantages of using Microsoft Graph PowerShell:

-- Azure AD PowerShell is based off Azure AD Graph which has been deprecated and new capability is not being actively added to the module.
-Microsoft Graph PowerShell is based off the newer Microsoft Graph.
+- **Azure AD Graph is deprecated**: Azure AD PowerShell is based off Azure AD Graph which has been deprecated and no new capability is being actively added to the module.
+Microsoft Graph PowerShell is based off the newer Microsoft Graph API.
 - **Access to all Microsoft Graph APIs**: Microsoft Graph is a unified API that also includes, in addition to Azure AD, APIs from other Microsoft services like SharePoint, Exchange, Outlook, etc, all accessed through a single end point with a single access token.
 - **Cross-platform support and available on PowerShell 7 and above**: Microsoft Graph PowerShell module works with PowerShell 7 and later and on all platforms including Windows, macOS, and Linux.
 It's also compatible with Windows PowerShell 5.1.
 - **Open source**: Feature teams and the community can create great PowerShell experiences and share them with everyone.